shirokumacode/overwatch-omnic-rewards/README.md

 <details>
 <summary>The app is displaying errors</summary>
 The app should tell you what the problem is.
 Make sure your account is set and you are connected to the Internet.

-If you get a notification as well it needs user intervention.
-Use the check now button/action to see if it clears.
+Also open an issue if it persists.
 </details>

 <details>